Child custody in Massachusetts revolves around the children’s best interests.

 Divorce can be uniquely stressful when children are involved.
 A father or mother facing the end of a marriage must consider what his or her relationship with the children will look like when all is said and done.

-With offices in Worcester and Westborough, the law firm of [nap_names id=”FIRM-NAME-1″], provides comprehensive legal services to family law clients in central Massachusetts facing divorce and child custody matters.
+With offices in Worcester and Westborough, the law firm of Seder Law provides comprehensive legal services to family law clients in central Massachusetts facing divorce and child custody matters.

 Massachusetts law establishes two kinds of parental custody, each of which can be jointly or solely held:

-- Legal custody: the “right and responsibility to make major decisions regarding the child’s welfare including matters of education, medical care and emotional, moral and religious development.”
+The “right and responsibility to make major decisions regarding the child’s welfare including matters of education, medical care, and emotional, moral and religious development.”

 The parties may be able to negotiate a marital settlement agreement to settle the issues in the divorce, including custody.
 A negotiated settlement can be cheaper than litigation and the parties will each have input into the results.
 The agreement will still have to be approved as meeting the children’s best interests by the judge in the divorce proceeding.

 If the divorcing spouses cannot agree on child custody, the judge will decide the issue in a divorce trial.
 Massachusetts gives judges wide latitude to determine children’s best interests and broad discretion to fashion an appropriate custody arrangement.